lexisvar/bulls-and-cows/README.md

 node proof-of-concept.js
 ```

+### Requirements
+In order to have persistent sessions, you need to configure a redis connection in `config/session.js`

 ### Installation
 Node & NPM are a clear requirements for this one, but you'll also need Bower for the front-end stuff.
 To install bower run: